4 Unexpected Ways to Use Hardwood Planks Besides for Flooring

 4 Unexpected Ways to Use Hardwood Planks Besides for Flooring (Pt.
 1)

-Although hardwood planks are commonly and mostly used for flooring, they can also be used for other projects, not related to flooring.
+Although Engineered Hardwood Planks are commonly and mostly used for flooring, they can also be used for other projects, not related to flooring.
 This is especially perfect when you have left over planks laying around that weren’t needed during installation or for flooring repairs.

 Whether you have extra hardwood planks laying around your home, or you’re just into the hardwood look, there are so many things you can do with those extra wide-plank floors.